tylerjrichards/st-paywall/docs/authentication-contribute.md

 # Authentication

-## Adding a new authentication
+## Adding a new authentication provider

-To add a new authentication method:
+The extremely general steps for adding a new authentication method are:
-* Fork the repo and create a new branch
+* Fork the repo
-* Code the implementation, making sure to expose the same interface to current versions.
+* Add an implementation with the same general API as `google_auth.py`
-* Do a pull request
+* Submit a pull request

+Adding a new auth provider is the hardest part about this package.
+I'd be more than happy to help out with this, so if you want to add one reach out to me on [twitter](https://twitter.com/tylerjrichards)